nickjj/passify/README.md

 ### Create

 Create a new password.
 It will use [0-9][A-Z][a-z] as the character set.
-It only takes one argument which is the length of the password.
+It only takes one optional argument which is the length of the password.
 It defaults to 8, but you can override that by supplying your own length.

     var foo = passify.create();
     console.log(foo);